bchugg/stat-map/techniques for multivariate concentration.md

 - If $S_t$ is bounded for each $t$, then we can use the Azuma-Hoeffding inequality ([[martingale concentration#Azuma-Hoeffding inequality|martingale concentration:Azuma-Hoeffding inequality]])
 - If a bound on the variance of $D_t$ is known, then we can use the equivalent of a Bernstein inequality ([[martingale concentration#Variance bound|martingale concentration:Variance bound]]).

+The [[Pinelis approach to concentration]] is another method which works directly with the norm.

 # Covering arguments

 See [[concentration via covering]] for an overview.
 The idea is to bound cover the unit ball with an finite net, and then take a union bound.
 You suffer the covering number ([[covering and packing]]) of the underlying space in the bound.